bshapiro/disease-time-series/src/PREPROCESSING_README.md

 What it does:
 - Will use tab separated textfile datafile in directory dir,
-- Interperet datafile to have row and column labels
+- Interperet datafile to have row and column labels,
 - Scale and center the data,
 - Filter samples(rows, axis 0) to values where filtervals1 == 0,
 - Filter features(columns, axis 1) to values where filtervals2 <= 3,
 - Regress out the first three principal components,
 - Save output file as a tab separated text file to directory outdir

+More examples to come!

+##FUTURE IMPROVEMENTS:
+- allow  covariates and filter data to be passsed in as .txt files
+- allow results to be saved in MATLAB or R format
+- add more examples to this README